jakejang91/Mommybot/README.md

 # Mommybot

 Our team developed a system called Mommybot, it is a system using jetson nano to manage user's sleeping hours.
-The system was developed for the final proejct of our coursework, which is "KSE 624" from KAIST institute.
+The system was developed for the final proejct of our coursework, which is "KSE 624" from KAIST.
 For Mommybot, it took about 4 weeks to develop the system.

 # Introduction